-RWHAP serves a significant proportion of black/African American clients living with HIV.
-In 2014, 73 percent of the more than half a million clients served by the Program were from racial or ethnic minority populations, with approximately 47 percent of all RWHAP clients identifying as black/African American.
+A critical population served by RWHAP is black/African American.
+Of the more than half a million clients served by the RWHAP, 73.3 percent are from racial or ethnic minority populations, with 47.1 percent of all RWHAP clients identifying as black/African American.
 Below are more details about this RWHAP client population:

 ▶ The majority of black/African American clients served by RWHAP are low income.
-More than 69 percent of black/African American clients are living at or below 100 percent of the federal poverty level, which is slightly higher than the national RWHAP average (64 percent at or below 100 percent of the federal poverty level).
+Data show 68.9 percent of black/African American clients are living at or below 100 percent of the federal poverty level, which is higher than the national RWHAP average (62.8 percent).

-- ▶ The majority of black/African American clients are male.
-More than 62 percent of clients are male, nearly 37 percent are female, and just over 1 percent of clients are transgender.
-The proportion of black/African American males to females is slightly less than the national RWHAP average (nearly 71 percent males and 28 percent females). - One in six black/African American clients have temporary or unstable housing.
-More than 11 percent of black/African American clients served by RWHAP have temporary housing and more than 5 percent have unstable housing. - Lack of health care coverage continues to impact black/ African American clients served by RWHAP.
-Nearly 27 percent of black/African American clients have no health care coverage, which is slightly higher than the national RWHAP average (about 25 percent).
+- by RWHAP are male.
+Data show that 62.9 percent of clients are male, 35.6 percent of clients are female, and 1.5 percent of clients are transgender.
+The proportion of black/African American males is lower than the national RWHAP average (71.4 percent), while the proportion of black/African American females is higher than the national RWHAP average (27.3 percent). - One in seven black/African American clients served by RWHAP has temporary or unstable housing.
+Among black/African American clients served by RWHAP, 9.0 percent have temporary housing and 5.8 percent have unstable housing. - ► The black/African American RWHAP client population is aging.
+Black/African American clients aged 50 years and older account for 43.0 percent of all black/African American RWHAP clients. - Among black/African American male clients, 53.8 percent are men who have sex with men (MSM).
+Among all males served by RWHAP, MSM account for 64.1 percent.

-Medical care and treatment improves health and decreases transmission of HIV.
-Nearly 80 percent of black/African American clients receiving HIV medical care are retained in HIV medical care.
-About 77 percent of black/African American clients receiving HIV medical care are virally suppressed, which is slightly lower than the national RWHAP average (more than 80 percent retained in care and more than 81 percent virally suppressed).1
+Medical care and treatment improve health outcomes and decrease the risk of HIV transmission.
+Among black/African American RWHAP clients receiving HIV medical care, 81.3 percent are virally suppressed,\ which is lower than the national RWHAP average (84.9 percent).

-- More than 78 percent of black/African American males receiving HIV medical care are retained in care and more than 76 percent are virally suppressed. - ▶ Approximately 82 percent of black/African American females receiving HIV medical care are retained in care and 78 percent are virally suppressed.
+- ▶ 80.7 percent of black/African American men receiving RWHAP HIV medical care are virally suppressed. - ▶ 82.6 percent of black/African American women receiving RWHAP HIV medical care are virally suppressed.